 Community Development Workshop

-Green Neighborhood Tool Kit The spring 2015 Community Development Workshop students developed a Green Neighborhood Tool Kit for two communty partners: Asociacion Puertorriqunoes en Marcha and The People's Emergency Center.
-The Green Neighborhood Tool Kit identified environmental, social and economic iniatives the two communities partners could undertake to make their communities more sustainable and to enhance the quality of life of residents.
-The New Kensignton Community Development Corporation's Sustainable 19125 program was the model for the student project.
+The spring 2015 Community Development Workshop students developed a Green Neighborhood Tool Kit for two community partners: Asociacion Puertorriqunoes en Marcha and The People's Emergency Center.
+The Green Neighborhood Tool Kit identified environmental, social and economic initiatives the two communities partners could undertake to make their communities more sustainable and to enhance the quality of life of residents.
+The New Kensington Community Development Corporation's Sustainable 19125 program was the model for the student project.

 The capstone Planning Studio course engages graduate students in a professional practice experience working directly with a client, often a community-based organization in Philadelphia.
-The students' work has received awards for the past 5 years.
+The students' work has received awards for 5 consecutive years.

 Southeast Section of the Pennsylvania Chapter of the American Planning Association: 2015 Student Scholarship Award for a Group Paper